dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Disabling share count still makes requests to facebook and co.
+Important fix to resolve facebook rate limit issues which result in stuck share count

+= 3.3.3 =
 * Fix: css not minified properly
 * Fix: Rewrite some code to be PHP 7 compatible
 * New: Use full size buttons for shortcode buttons